SkidBounce/SkidBounce-Old/README.md

 ## Contributing

 We appreciate contributions.
 So if you want to support us, feel free to make changes to SkidBounce's source code and submit a pull request.
 Currently, our main goals are the following:
-1. Improve SkidBounce's performance.
+- Performance
-2. Re-work most of the render code.
+- Bypasses

-If you have experience in one or more of these fields, we would highly appreciate your support.
+- Visuals

 ### Setting up a Workspace

-SkidBounce is using Gradle, so make sure that it is installed properly.
+SkidBounce uses Gradle, so make sure that it is installed properly.
 Instructions can be found on [Gradle's website](https://gradle.org/install/).
 1. Clone the repository using `git clone https://github.com/ManInMyVan/SkidBounce/`.
 2. CD into the local repository folder.
 3. Depending on which IDE you are using execute either of the following commands: